haozturk/cayman/index.md

 ##### Presentation

-*   A detailed presentation about the project can be reach by this [link]()
+*   A detailed presentation about the project can be reached by this [link](https://indico.cern.ch/event/835550/contributions/3502557/attachments/1882410/3113511/PerfMonMTSvc_v5.pdf)

 ##### Merge Requests

 *   I have submitted 2 merge requests including all my work throughout the summer.
-Both of them were merged and they can seen using these links: [MR1](https://gitlab.cern.ch/atlas/athena/merge_requests/25237)  [MR2](https://gitlab.cern.ch/atlas/athena/merge_requests/25790)
+Both of them were merged and they can be seen using these links: [MR1](https://gitlab.cern.ch/atlas/athena/merge_requests/25237),  [MR2](https://gitlab.cern.ch/atlas/athena/merge_requests/25790)

 ##### Source Code

-Here are the links to the all class for this project:
+Here are the links to the all classes for this project:

 | Header Files        | Code Files          | Scripts | Job Option Files |
 |:--------------------|:--------------------|:--------|:-----------------|